cb0806151/cbh-mancala/README.md

 - start setting up the frontend even though it isn't functional yet
 - completing one game as a test took roughly half an hour
 - how do I check if the player dropped the last piece in the store?

+- rewriting the contract from the ground up
+    - instead of splitting apart the board and the points just have one 14 inlet board
+    - when it passes over one of the end areas it decides whether to drop a point in it or not based on the currentTurnIndex

 - what would it take to implement the take opposite house rule:
     - the rule: the take opposite house rule is where the last piece placed in a house, if that house is empty and the house on the opposite side of the board has pieces, is placed directly into the players store along with the pieces from the opposite house